hirtfre/ge-trial-ring-buffer/README.md

 # Embedded Developer Trial Day

-Welcome, Marcel to your trial work day!
+Welcome, Philippe to your trial work day!
 This assignment is designed to evaluate your skills in embedded systems development, particularly in C/C++ programming.

 ## Overview